Richard Pates: Early priesthood

 On December 20, 1968, Pates was ordained to the priesthood for the Archdiocese of St. Paul and Minneapolis by Bishop Francis Reh at St. Peter's Basilica in Rome.
 After returning to Minnesota in 1968, he was appointed associate pastor at Blessed Sacrament Parish in St. Paul.
 In 1970, he was named vocation director of the archdiocese holding that position until 1974.
-Pates also served as a weekend associate pastor at Annunciation Parish in Minneapolis.
+Pates also served as a weekend associate pastor at Annunciation Parish in Minneapolis, Minnesota.
 In 1973, he was named as private secretary to Archbishop Leo Byrne and vice-chancellor of the Archdiocese.

 Senior priestly postings

 In 1975, Pates was appointed as secretary of the apostolic delegation to the United States in Washington, D.C..
-During this time, he assisted at Blessed Sacrament Parish in Chevy Chase, Maryland, and was raised by the Vatican to the rank of chaplain to his holiness in 1979.
+During this time, he assisted at Blessed Sacrament Parish in Chevy Chase, MarylandThe Vatican raised Pates to the rank of chaplain to his holiness in 1979.